 Shadowing is a good way to begin getting experience and to decide if veterinary medicine is for you.
 Contact offices and clinics either in Corvallis or at home to see what opportunities are available.

-Volunteer Experiences are an exceptional way to obtain the skills and competencies necessary to be competitive for more formalized experiences in veterinary medicine.
-See our IB Internship and Volunteering Lists page for places to start.
+Volunteer or Work Experiences are important to obtain the skills and competencies necessary to be competitive for more formalized experiences in veterinary medicine.
+Resources that may be helpful include: